John Wesley was convinced of the great importance of prayer by saying:

 I began to study the lives of “men of prayer.”
 I looked for any sort of tip that might help me to pray more regularly.

-In my searching, I began to gather tips that were helpful for me.
-I began to summarize my notes.
-I complied my notes into three central understandings; in other words, three prayer tips that helped me.
+In my searching, I began to gather tips that were helpful.
+I began to summarize my notes into three central understandings; in other words, three prayer tips that helped me.

 Stay with me as I explain these tips, for they are worthy for inspiring perseverance in our prayers.